 Travelling with Pets

-- With regard to pets, only dogs, cats and rabbits may be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
+- The accompanied pets, only dogs, cats, and rabbits, can be transported on EVA Air's aircraft as checked baggage in the cargo compartment.
 Pets are not accepted in the cabin except for service dogs carried by disabled passengers.

 - Pregnant animals and animals younger than 4 months will not be accepted for carriage.

 - Each passenger who occupies a seat can check in a maximum of 2 cages except for an unaccompanied minor.
 If the country/region of arrival/transit has stricter pet limits, follow its regulations.

 - Pets are not accepted on board if the passenger’s itinerary includes interline segments and are only accepted on international flights directly operated by EVA/UNI Air.